Robbery Laws in California - Penal Code 211 PC

 The prosecutor has to prove several crucial factors in a PC 211 robbery case to obtain a conviction, which is called elements of the crime and listed under California Criminal Jury Instructions (CALCRIM 1600) that the defendant:

-• Force to fear to was used take property, or
+- Force to fear to take the property, or

 What are the Legal Penalties?